 When a single photon laser is focused upon a sample, the sample is exposed to the light at the focal point and also in the regions above and below this focal point.
 This exposure causes the fluorophores in all these regions to be excited and to fluoresce.
 The confocal microscope is then capable of preventing out of focus light from being detected using the pinhole as described above.

 Why Use the Confocal Microscope

 An epifluorescent microscope is capable of imaging some fluorescent samples very effectively.
 It uses an objective lens to focus light upon the specimen and to collect the light being emitted.
-However, any sample thicker than about 5 micrometers will appear indistinct and out of focus because parts of the sample are outside the focal plane of the objective.
+However, any sample thicker than about 5 µm will appear indistinct and out of focus, because parts of the sample are outside the objective focal plane.
 In addition, epifluorescent microscopes generally use the line-spectrum produced by a high pressure mercury bulb for sample excitation, whereas a confocal microscope uses monochromatic lasers to excite the sample.
 This allows the user to choose very specific fluorescence excitation wavelengths and expands the range of fluorophores that can be used together on a single sample.

 Advantages of confocal imaging

 - Collects light from a single focal plane

 - User can change the focal plane to obtain optical slices at increasing depths within sample.
 These can then be combined to produce 3D images

 - No stray lateral interference, improving image contrast